OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Environment-Creation/environment-creation.md

-# Create an account with Terraform
+# Create an environment with Terraform

-The **Account Creation** directory contains the following files:
+The **environment Creation** directory contains the following files:

   - main.tf
   - terraform.tfvars